openstad/openstad-docs/technical/api/sequelize-authorization.md

 Will call the toViewableJSON function on all insances in `req.results` with the content of `req.user` as the user.
 I think I will remove this middleware

-## Overrides
+## Overwrites

-The auth model allows for some functions to be overridden.
+The auth model allows for some functions to be overwritten.

 On a model new actions can be defined after which these can be used in the standard can functions.
 The example below allows for Argument.can('vote') to be used.